daniellowrie/dinosaurs/README.md

 # dinosaurs
-Pics of my favorite Dinos
+Pics of my favorite Dinos.
+I like one of these Dinos more than the others.